 A. Installing SATA hard drive(s) in your computer

-Install the hard drives/SSDs in the intel[®] Chipset controlled connectors (SATA3 0~5 or M2M_32G) on the motherboard.
+Install the hard drives/SSDs in the Intel® Chipset controlled connectors on the motherboard.
 Then connect the power connectors from your power supply to the hard drives.

 B. Configuring SATA controller mode in BIOS Setup